gogins/csound-extended/nudruz/README.md

 ## Michael Gogins

 This archive of Lisp code from [Drew Krause](http://www.drew-krause.com/) is hosted with his permission.
 Drew's code is licensed under the terms of the GNU Lesser General Public License.
-The code has beenedited to make it more usable with Steel Bank Common Lisp and the current version of Csound.
+The code has been edited to make it more usable with Steel Bank Common Lisp and the current version of Csound.